 From May 1930 to July 1931, and again January 1933 to July 1934, Audrey did fieldwork in what was then Northern Rhodesia, among the Bemba.
 Malinowski’s students were expected to learn the vernacular and live in close association with the people they were studying.
 Audrey made long forays into the villages, was accorded the status of Chieftainess, and learnt to use the appropriate Bemba royal speech conventions.
 “This position of prestige prevented my attaining any real position of equality with the people but was an advantage in carrying out village censuses, when it was helpful to be able to exert a certain amount of authority.”
 It was only on her return to London that Audrey decided that the focus of her first Bemba monograph should be, once again, nutrition.
 Her works were characteristic Malinowskan ethnographies and she taught at LSE while writing.

 Meanwhile, Malinowski moved from LSE to Yale in 1939 and died suddenly in 1942.
-Audrey moved to South Africa, teaching 1937-40 at the University of Witwatersrand, Johannesburg.
+Audrey moved to South Africa, teaching from 1937 to 1940 at the University of Witwatersrand, Johannesburg.
 There she began fieldwork and became friends with the Prime Minister Jan Smuts.
-Owing to the war she returned to London to become a temporary principal at the Colonial Office, became a special lecturer in Colonial Studies at LSE 1944-45, and continued as a Reader 1946-50 while serving as a member of the Colonial Social Science Research Council.
+Owing to the war she returned to London to become a temporary principal at the Colonial Office, became a special lecturer in Colonial Studies at LSE from 1944 to 1945, and continued as a Reader from 1946 to 1950 while serving as a member of the Colonial Social Science Research Council.